-As the U.S. economy shifts more and more to service based consumption and the “Sharing Economy” continues to grow, income taxes may not be quite as simple as receiving and reporting a W2-form from an employer for many of us.
+As the U.S. economy shifts more and more to service based consumption and the “Gig Economy” continues to grow, income taxes may not be quite as simple as receiving and reporting a W2-form from an employer for many of us.

 The new guide offers tips and resources on topics ranging from filing requirements, making quarterly estimated tax payments, eligible deductions like property depreciation and mileage, and special rules for reporting vacation home rentals.

 If you do have self-employment income, there are a few key things to keep in mind, many of which I have covered in detail, as you figure out how to do your taxes: